apache/trafficcontrol/docs/source/api/v1/api_capabilities.rst

 :httpRoute:   The request route for which this capability applies - relative to the Traffic Ops server's URL
 :id:          An integer which uniquely identifies this capability
-:lastUpdated: The time at which this capability was last updated, in an ISO-like format
+:lastUpdated: The time at which this capability was last updated, in :ref:`non-rfc-datetime`

 .. code-block:: http
 	:caption: Response Example